 Your body has very specific nutritional requirements.
 How would you know how much of something your body needs to function properly?
 You check the fluid levels of your car, why not check the nutrient levels in your body?
 What we find effective in our office is to test people for specific nutrients and then give their body what it needs to do its job properly.

-The Texas Regional Health Approach – A Smarter Solution for Diabetes
+The Houston Medical and Pain Center Approach – A Smarter Solution for Diabetes

 Nothing can fix your body better than it can fix itself.
 We must provide it with the right environment, nutrition, and reduce stress.
 Your lifestyle and nutrient status have a profound impact on insulin and consequently lead to diabetes.